Lynch syndrome

 What is Lynch syndrome?

-Lynch syndrome is an inherited disorder that increases the risk of cancer, most importantly the risk of large bowel cancer (colorectal cancer) and of the lining of the uterus (endometrial cancer).
+Lynch syndrome (ORPHA:144) is an inherited disorder that increases the risk of cancer, most importantly the risk of large bowel cancer (colorectal cancer) and of the lining of the uterus (endometrial cancer).
 To a lesser extent, persons with Lynch syndrome are at increased risk of other types of cancer, such as cancer of the ovaries or cancer of the stomach.
 Characteristics of Lynch syndrome include a relatively young age at diagnosis of the cancer (e.g. mean age at diagnosis is before fifty years), multiple tumours in one person and familial occurrence of colorectal and/or endometrial cancer, most typically in multiple generations.
 Although people that carry the genetic predisposition for Lynch syndrome are at increased risk of cancer, not all of them will actually develop cancer.

 Lynch syndrome is the most common form of inherited colorectal cancer.
 Out of every 100 persons with colorectal cancer, 3 to 5 have Lynch syndrome.
 Developing large numbers of colonic polyps is not a feature of Lynch syndrome, however, some polyps (adenomas) may occur.
 In the past, Lynch syndrome was therefore called Hereditary Non-Polyposis Colorectal Cancer (HNPCC) to discriminate it from the inherited forms of colorectal cancer with multiple colonic polyps (i.e. polyposis).